cdchoy/ppcc/README.md

 And so in 2019, we are proud to introduce the PPSuite, a collection of software engineered to greatly improve your Powerpoint programming experience.

 * PPCPU: a cpu built on Turing Machines that function entirely in Powerpoint.
-This includes 256 bytes of memory, 8 registers, an instruction code stack, and several Arithmetic Logic Units implemented on Turing Machines.
+This includes 256 bytes of memory, 8 registers, an instruction code heap, and several Arithmetic Logic Units implemented on Turing Machines.

 * PPAPI: a collection of functions for interfacing with Powerpoint and our PPTXTMs

-* PPCC: a compiler that will convert a .c file to a .ppasm file
+* PPCC: a compiler that will convert a .c file to a .ppasm file, out own ASM format

 * PPEXE: an executor to handle read/writes as well as instruction decoding, loading, and execution.
 All meaningful computation and storage is still performed on PPCPU.